-Adding a new course to the curriculum requires approval not only from one's department chair but also from the University.
-The College Curriculum Council (CCC) is the faculty-student committee charged with approving new courses.
-A subcommittee of the CCC reviews new course proposals on a rolling basis; however, key deadlines for course approvals by the pre-registration period and the start of the term are posted on the Registrar's website.
+Adding a new course to the curriculum requires approval from one's department chair and from the University.
+The College Curriculum Council (CCC) is the faculty-student committee charged with approving new undergraduate courses.
+A subcommittee of the CCC reviews new course proposals on a rolling basis; however, key deadlines for course approvals by the pre-registration period and the start of the term are posted below.
 Proposals for new courses can be completed online and should contain the following:

 - a description of educational goals

-Visiting faculty and graduate student instructors will also be required to submit a working syllabus before approval.
+Visiting faculty must submit a working syllabus before approval; and graduate student instructors will be required to submit a syllabus and curriculum vitae.

 Course proposals must be submitted into the course proposal system in Banner and approved by departments no later than the dates specified below:

 - Final Deadline for Fall 2017 courses: August 4, 2017

 - Deadline for Spring 2018 Pre-registration period: October 6, 2017